yordevs/yordevs.github.io/src/content/posts/2022-10-17-nextjs-tutorial-2.md

 }
 ```

+The names of the variables are set in the function header `({name, jobTitle})`.
+These values are then allowed to be used within the component.
+These values could be of any type and can be used in any way.
+For example, we could use them to display text, images, or even other components.

-We can then pass the user's name and job title into the component as props.
+We can then pass the user's name and job title into the component as props, this sets the value of the variable in that component.
 We can do this by changing the code in the `index.js` file to:

 ```jsx
 import Profile from "../components/Profile";